Submitted by Guest Blogger: Kathleen McLoud

 Cheney Mountain Trail

-The Cheney Mountain Trail is located on property owned by the town of Moriah.
+The Cheney Mountain trail is located on property owned by the town of Moriah.
 It's 2 miles round trip, and the lookouts along the trails have beautiful views of the Adirondack High Peaks as well as the Green Mountains of Vermont.
-At the top, you are about 1,347 feet at the summit.
+At the top, you are at about 1,347 feet in elevation, which offers a bird's eye view of the beautiful Champlain Valley.
 As we walked through the field before getting to the trail we spotted some wild strawberries.
 We hadn’t gotten very far into the hike when my friend noticed a little gnome hiding in between some rocks.

 Crowfoot Pond Trail

 During our hike we spotted several wild plants and a few salamanders.
-The 6 mile hike took about four hours and ended at a quiet and peaceful pond surrounded by private property on the north shore.
-As with any hikes it’s always important to respect the lands that we are so graciously allowed to enjoy.
+The 6-mile hike took about four hours and ended at a quiet and peaceful pond surrounded by private property on the north shore.
+As with any hike, it’s always important to respect the lands that we are so graciously allowed to enjoy.